saicharan0112/skywater-openlane-physical-design/README.md

 ## Day-4 [Pre-layout timing analysis and importance of good clock tree]

 ### Developing LEF file for a standard cell design
-Before we move to this step, we need to make sure that the layout follows two main rules.
+Before we move to this step, we need to make sure that the layout follows two main rules as per the requirements of the PnR tool.
 * The ports must stay on the interconnect of the grids
 * The width and height of the std cell must be odd multiples of no.of grids